📓 Blog Post 15 — “The Cult of Faces: When Admiration Becomes Chains” 🪞

 without dissolving into shadows.

-❄️ The Cold Scalpel of Truth
+❄️ The Scalpel of Truth

 Celebrities aren’t built to be gods —